 Building Your Legal Website

-Early discovery should define who the firm is, what the site needs to support, and which cases or clients matter most.
-Hexxen can bring the digital strategy and build experience, but the plan still needs to reflect the firm’s real work.
+We start by learning who the firm is, what the website needs to accomplish, and which clients or cases matter most.
+Hexxen brings the web, content, SEO, and development experience, but the strategy still has to reflect the way the firm actually practices law.

 3. Content, assets, and responsibilities